Ottoman coffeehouse: Background

 Coffeehouses brought together men from all levels of society.
 Primarily masculine spaces, the tradition of the Ottoman coffeehouses was exported to the other European empires where coffee became a staple.
 In Protestant-majority countries, such as in Britain, coffee was thought to have antierotic as well as mentally stimulating properties.
 The idea that coffee would spur people into work and improve the quality of such work was highly compatible with the Protestant work ethic ideology.
 Free of sexual distractions and instilling asceticism, people could presumably live free from sin.
 It was seen as a positive alternative to alcohol, and Protestant visitors to the Ottoman Empire saw it as consistent was the Christian (Protestant) values of temperance and the Protestant work ethic.

 According to The Reuben Percy Anecdotes compiled by journalist Thomas Byerley, an Armenian opened a coffee shop in Europe in 1674, at a time when coffee was first becoming fashionable in the West.
 Though Percy described these first European coffee houses as "imperfect" establishments where liquor and cigarettes were still consumed, he notes that it was an "error of the Armenian" that led to the establishment of a coffeehouse in Paris called Le Procope which introduced what Percy calls "ices".

-Eminegül Karababa and Guliz Ger note that "rather than merely providing a place to drink coffee, the coffeehouse created a pleasant site for patrons to interact in".
+Eminegül Karababa and Güliz Ger note that "rather than merely providing a place to drink coffee, the coffeehouse created a pleasant site for patrons to interact in".
 Coffeehouses drew together distinct groups, including academics, idlers, business men, and government officials.
 Despite this variety, not all citizens attended the same coffeehouses.
 Coffeehouses differed in scale, with some serving as neighborhood establishments and others as large community centers.
 As a result, sometimes different people would visit different shops.

 Coffeehouse patrons shared some commonalities.
 For one, coffeehouses were restricted to the male populations; women and children were not allowed in these spaces.
 Coffeehouses were also principally Muslim gathering spots, though followers of other religions like Christianity were known to attend occasionally.
 These establishments broke down social barriers and allowed for socialization and information exchange.